panoramax-project/DetectionTutorial/README.md

 - [Forum des Géocommuns](https://forum.geocommuns.fr/c/panoramax/6), don't hesitate to open a topic here, forum is originally in 🇫🇷 French but feel free to start a discussion in 🇬🇧 English 😊
 - Email at [panoramax@panoramax.fr](mailto:panoramax@panoramax.fr)

+Also, feel free to open an issue on this repository, either to improve the tutorial or to report any problem you could encounter !

 ## 📰 License